kevinslin/seed-xkcd/vault/xkcd.2422-vaccine-ordering.md

 ---
 ![You know what they say: mRNA-1273 before tozinameran, you'll have to slay a banshee in a catamaran.](https://imgs.xkcd.com/comics/vaccine_ordering.png)
 > "[Vaccine Ordering](https://xkcd.com/2422/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+You know what they say: mRNA-1273 before tozinameran, you'll have to slay a banshee in a catamaran.